Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion: Measuring atmospheric dispersion with the speckle method

+This coordinate transformation is only used to find the best location and orientation of the PSF core and is therefore independent of the locations of the speckles.

 We have to know the location of the PSF centroid for a wavelength $\lambda_2$ to apply equation~\eqref{eq:speckle_equation}.
-As we will discuss in section~\ref{section:analysis_direct_psf_method}, this is not straight forward for seeing limited observations.
+This is not straight forward for seeing limited observations.
 Therefore, we modify the expression slightly.
 We can assume that the centre of the Moffat profile, equation~\eqref{eq:moffat_psf}, will be very close to where the central wavelength would hit the focal plane.
 If we then assume that the atmospheric dispersion behaves linearly over the passband, we can write the central wavelength as $\lambda_c = (\lambda_1 + \lambda_2)/2$ and measure $d_{\textnormal{ RC}} = d_c + \Delta R/2$, with $d_c$ being the distance from the radiation centre to the Moffat PSF centroid.
 This then leads to the modified expression

-Finally, we can repeat these steps for all our observations.
+Now, we can apply these steps to all our observations.
 The measured atmospheric dispersion as a function of zenith distance is presented in Fig.~\ref{fig:speckle_results}.
 We find that our measurements clearly reveal the expected trend and are in good quantitative agreement with equation~\eqref{eq:atmospheric_dispersion} to within 0.5~arcsec.
-Furthermore, we do not observe a significant difference in the residuals between the two different observations.
+Furthermore, we do not observe a significant difference in the residuals between the two different observing nights.